openstreams/wflow/doc/wflow_usage.rst

 [outputmaps]

 Outputmaps to save per timestep.
-Valid options for the keys in the wFlow\_sbm  model are all variables visible the dynamic section of the model (see the code).
+Valid options for the keys in the wflow\_sbm  model are all variables visible the dynamic section of the model (see the code).
 A few useful variables are listed below.

 ::

     [outputmaps]
-    self.Runoff=run
+    self.RiverRunoff=run
     self.SnowMelt=sno
-    self.FirstZoneFlux=fzf
+    self.Transfer=tr
-    self.FirstZoneDepth=fir
+    self.SatWaterDepth=swd

 .. tip::
-    NB See the wflow.py code for all the available variables as this list is incomplete.
+    NB See the wflow_sbm.py code for all the available variables as this list is incomplete.
 Also check the framwework documentation for the [run] section